 # Sometime in 629 AD: Xuanzang enroute to India from China

 Fiction Story: Tired, exhausted, and thirsty, Xuanzang (Hiuen Tsang) walked slowly through the desert with earnest anticipation.
-He was all alone and not sure whether he was walking in the right direction.
+He was all alone and unsure whether he was walking in the right direction.
 Desperately looking for water, he thought he spotted a pool of water ahead.
-He knew the mind plays tricks and this could be a mirage-like the one before.
-He hurried forward only to be disappointed and fell down exhausted; he had been walking without water for two days.
-The Devas (Angels) from heaven were walking along keeping a watchful eye on Xuanzang as did The Devil.
-Determined to succeed in his mission, the Devil cast himself on Xuanzang manifesting negativities from within.
+He knew the mind plays tricks, which could be a mirage-like the one before.
+He hurried forward only to be disappointed and fell exhausted; he had been walking without water for two days.
+The Devas (Angels) from heaven were walking along, keeping a watchful eye on Xuanzang, as did The Devil.
+Determined to succeed in his mission, the Devil cast himself on Xuanzang, manifesting negativities from within.
 Slowly doubts began to emerge.
-It had been a long arduous journey and he was not even halfway through his journey.
+It had been a long, arduous journey, and he was not even halfway through his trip.
 But Xuanzang was no stranger to hardships.
-Many had dissuaded Xuanzang to not proceed on his trip to India and yet he was determined.
-As he took a deep breath, he reflected back in time.
+Many had dissuaded Xuanzang not to proceed on his trip to India, and yet he was determined.
+As he took a deep breath, he reflected in time.
 Brought on the tenets of Confucius, Xuanzang grew up to be a strict disciplinarian.
 Meticulous to a point, deeply ideological, Hiuen Tsang epitomized the values of the Chinese civilization.
-Coming from the land of superlative thought leaders, philosophers, and spiritualists like Confucius, Sun Tzu, and Lao Tzu whose teachings are still used as guidance among many facets of society, he espoused true grit.
-Xuanzang smiled back as he stood back on his feet for the long journey.
-He felt weak and fragile from his journey but memories brought back inspiration and determination.
-Hiuen Tsang smiled to himself and took a small step ahead and with each small step his confidence grew and the Devil got weaker.
+He espoused true grit from the land of excellent thought leaders, philosophers, and spiritualists like Confucius, Sun Tzu, and Lao Tzu.
+Their teachings work as guidance among many facets of society.

+Xuanzang smiled back and stood back on his feet for the long journey.
+He felt fragile from his trip, but memories brought back inspiration and determination.
+Hiuen Tsang smiled to himself and took a small step ahead, and with each small step, his confidence grew, and the Devil got weaker.
 He was on a mission; he symbolized the DNA of the Chinese civilization.
 Civilizations are not made in a day but take centuries to take shape.
 Ideology is the foundation on which structure is built.
-Ideologies stand the test of time setting up a vision for civic societies to follow.
+Ideologies stand the test of time, setting up a vision for civic societies to follow.
 Walking with aplomb and cheerfulness, Xuanzang embodied benevolence in every step he took.
-Xuanzang’s benevolence captivated everyone making him popular beyond any measure including King Harshavardhana.

-King Harsha, a just ruler was a patron of arts and the first Indian king to send out an ambassador to China.
+Xuanzang’s benevolence captivated everyone making him popular beyond any measure, including King Harshavardhana.
+King Harsha, a just ruler, was a patron of the arts and the first Indian king to send an ambassador to China.
 Sadly, by the time the Chinese ambassador arrived from the Tang kingdom, Harsha had died.
 The new Indian king did not welcome the Chinese ambassador.
-King Harsha deeply admired Xuanzang and his death sadly changed the course of history in India marked by social and political instability within his empire and ending the diplomatic route between India and China for sometime.
+King Harsha deeply admired Xuanzang, and his death sadly changed the course of history in India, marked by social and political instability within his empire and ending the diplomatic route between India and China for some time.

 Durable civilizations take qualities that last the breath of their existence.
-For Romans, it was courage, artistic brilliance, and architecture, for Mayans its was peace and best sustainable practices that led them to form one of the better agrarian economies in the world, for Greeks it was wisdom and philosophy.
+For Romans, it was courage, artistic brilliance, and architecture; for Mayans, peace and best sustainable practices led them to form one of the better agricultural economies in the world; for Greeks, it was wisdom and philosophy.
 Ideologies both at the personal and national level define the character of people and societies.
 Among the many virtues that the Chinese civilization took, benevolence stands supreme.
 Ideologies are centrifugal forces that imbibe values that form a beacon or paradigm for a long-term vision for society.
-The Chinese civilization took benevolence, wisdom, courage, discipline, education, self-respect, and constant innovation as some of its guiding principles for long-lasting propagation.
-Herein Confucianism is a metaphor for a benevolent scholarly approach, a broadminded well-rounded perspective for the future.
+The Chinese culture took benevolence, wisdom, courage, discipline, education, self-respect, and constant innovation as guiding principles for long-lasting propagation.
+Confucianism is a metaphor for a benevolent scholarly approach, a broad-minded well-rounded perspective for the future.
 Ideologies are the pillars that give direction to civilizations in the long term.

 # Clean Plates Campaign: A Blast from The Past

-An excellent example of thoughtful, well informed and know your roots policy in recent times is the “Clean Plates Campaign” implemented in China last year to curb food wastage.
-A wholesome and well thought policy with an overarching aim to minimize food wastage, Clean Plates Campaign took inspiration from a saying in the Tang Dynasty “know that each grain on your plate comes from the labor of peasants” words used by Mr. Xi Jinping, a Global Thought Leader, to motivate people to temper their food eating habits.
-This policy is specially chosen to signify the importance of impact of history within our lives, its emotive value in pushing us to be better humans, and its sublime message of minimalizing our food habits.
+An excellent example of thoughtful, well-informed, and know your roots policy in recent times is the “Clean Plates Campaign” implemented in China last year to curb food wastage.
+A wholesome and well-thought policy that aims to minimize food wastage, Clean Plates Campaign, took inspiration from a saying in the Tang Dynasty “know that each grain on your plate comes from the labor of peasants” words used by President Xi Jinping, a Global Thought Leader, to motivate people to temper their food eating habits.
+This policy is specially chosen to signify the importance of the impact of history within our lives, its emotive value in pushing us to be better humans, and its sublime message of minimalizing our food habits.
 Global leaders and thought gurus go back to their history to inspire and coalesce civic societies for a long-term outlook change.
 Clean Plates Campaign showcases the strength within alpha civilizations to withstand temporary storms that become untenable over time.
 The pandemic should teach us the importance of a minimalistic approach towards many elements of life, a fact still missing among many leading economies today.
-The policy uses simplistic approach for catalyzing moderation within our lives, connecting dots from the past yet elegant in fostering patriotism and togetherness for a wholesome outcome.
+The policy uses a simplistic approach for catalyzing moderation within our lives, connecting dots from the past yet elegant in fostering patriotism and togetherness for a wholesome outcome.

 Food wastage is a Universal phenomenon, according to Food and Agricultural Organization, 1.3 billion tonnes of food is wasted globally every year, one third of all food produced for human consumption.
 This amounts to $2.6 trillion annually, enough to feed 815 million people about 4 times over.
 Food wastage is different from food loss, food wastage pertains to food thrown away in super markets or by consumers while food loss is related to loss of food in the earlier stages of production.

-Fictional Story: The Devil grew desperate, knowing none of his tactics were working.
+Fictional Story: The Devil grew desperate, knowing none of his tactics worked.
 Despite numerous hurdles, he had failed to break the resolve of Xuanzang.
-The Devil thought maybe I can make life more difficult for Xuanzang by creating external obstacles.
+The Devil thought maybe I could make life more difficult for Xuanzang by creating external obstacles.
 The desert journey is highly treacherous, so let’s make it more painful.
 Using supernatural powers, the Devil cropped up a dust storm.
-Suddenly a massive windstorm started in a distance.
-As the Devil was machinating devilish schemes to undermine Hiuen, the Devas came running to help.
+Suddenly a massive windstorm started in the distance.
+As the Devil was wicked machinating schemes to undermine Hiuen, the Devas came running to help.
 Led by cute Deva, the team of celestial beings conjured up a plan to help Hiuen fight The Devil as the storm grew to biblical proportions.
-Xuanzang realized there was no way to avoid the sandstorm even if he changed routes, the storm was at best 10 minutes away.
-Dust storms are usually more common in the sub-Saharan and Arabian region with thickness reaching 1 mile in length.
-As he scanned the vast landscape to figure the best way to deal with the storm, calmness, and radiance emitted on Xuanzang’s face.
+Xuanzang realized there was no way to avoid the sandstorm even if he changed routes; the storm was at best 10 minutes away.
+Dust storms are usually more common in the sub-Saharan and Arabian region, with thickness reaching 1 mile in length as he scanned the vast landscape to figure out the best way to deal with the storm, calmness, and radiance emitted on Xuanzang’s face.
 Not far away was a huge boulder that could serve as a barrier to the upcoming storm.
 Dust storms are caused by winds beating down particles into smaller particles through a process known as Saltation, creating a static electric field by friction with a negative charge.
-With utmost tranquility, Hiuen Tsang scanned the landscape for a competitive advantage against the oncoming storm.
-Analyzing the rock from a distance, Hiuen evaluated that the rock would withstand the storm, a safe haven for him but the probability of reaching it in time extremely unlikely unless he started his walk immediately.
-Wearing only sandals, with increasing low visibility, the monk hurried towards the rock.
+Hiuen Tsang scanned the landscape for a competitive advantage against the oncoming storm with utmost tranquility.
+Analyzing the rock from a distance, Hiuen evaluated that it would withstand the storm, a haven for him.
+Still, the probability of reaching it in time was improbable unless he started his walk immediately.
+Wearing only sandals, the monk hurried towards the rock with increasing low visibility.
 The heavens applauded the traveler’s wisdom, intellectual vigor, and foresightedness, a cornerstone of his upbringing.